-(The following is an article on Hurricane Preparedness from an insurance standpoint written by Stan Smith of Smith Orloff & Associates, International Insurance Loss Consultants and an Allied Member of the Bahamas Hotel & Tourism Association and the Caribbean Hotel & Tourism Association.
+(The following is an article on Hurricane Preparedness from an insurance standpoint written by Stan Smith of Smith Orloff & Associates, International Insurance Loss Consultants and an Allied Member of the Caribbean Hotel & Tourism Association (CHTA) and the Bahamas Hotel & Tourism Association (BHTA).
+This information was initially shared with the BHTA and later modified for CHTA members.
 Mr. Smith is a recognized expert in insurance loss consulting and risk management and has been a speaker on the subject throughout the Caribbean as well as at annual Caribbean Hotel Industry Conferences.)